How to Use Your College's Career Center

-Cover letters, which express your interest in a specific position/company and briefly outline your skills and qualifications, are an important part of any job application.
-Someone in the career center can help you write a solid cover letter that you can save and adjust as needed to apply to specific jobs.
+Cover letters, which express your interest in a specific position or company and briefly outline your skills and qualifications, are an important part of any job application.
+Someone in the career center can help you write a solid cover letter that you can save and customize when applying to jobs.

 Linkedin is a great place to make professional connections, grow your network, and find jobs in your area!
 If you’ve never created a Linkedin profile before or need some help editing yours, someone in the career center can help.

-From “Tell me about yourself” to “What are your strengths and weaknesses?,” there are many common questions that a student can expect to be asked during any job interview.
-Someone at the career center can help you prepare for an interview by helping you form answers to these questions, give you advice about your posture and body language, and even give you tips on what to wear in your interviews to look and feel your best!
+From “Tell me about yourself” to “What are your strengths and weaknesses?,” there are many common questions that you can expect to be asked during any job interview.
+The career center can help you prepare for an interview by helping you form answers to these questions and give you tips on what to wear in your interviews to look and feel your best!